Advanced Trigger Point Therapy By Clinical Physiotherapists

-The Impact of proper Trigger Point Therapy on Tissue
+The Impact Of Proper Trigger Point Therapy On Tissue

-Trigger Point Therapy is a highly effective tool and methods of bringing about stability.
+Trigger Point Therapy is a highly effective tool and method of bringing about stability.
 The key to clinical success lies in proper detection and the myofascial work performed (therapeutic procedures rendered).

 In short, researchers agree that trigger points are areas of nerve and muscle malfunction.
-When the controlling nerve to a muscle is not functioning at 100%, the muscle being controlled by that nerve will also malfunction.
+When the controlling nerve to a muscle is not functioning at 100%, the muscle controlled by that nerve will also malfunction.
 Hence, the tissue (muscle) becomes hyperactive, and a trigger point develops.
 And soon after that, pain is felt.
-So, to get to the actual cause, the nerve interference must be corrected.
+So, to get to the actual cause, nerve interference must be corrected.
 Please bear with us as we will now explain why.

 Patients with recurrent neck pain and back pain always present with trigger points.
-In our centers, the physiotherapists and chiropractors will carefully evaluate you to identify your trigger points.
+In our centers, physiotherapists and chiropractors will carefully evaluate you to identify your trigger points.
 Your therapy session may include specific versions of trigger point therapy.

 The result is a neuromuscular cycle that leads to a trigger point formation.
 Trigger point therapy is a particular form of deep massage applied by our chiropractors or one of our therapists to remove the adverse effect of a neuro-muscular cycle and allowing for quicker healing.

-In our center, trigger point therapy is a compliment to other treatments.
+In our center, trigger point therapy is a complement to other treatments.
 The effectiveness increased when it is in conjunction with one of the other modalities or a chiropractic adjustment.
 Treatments are safe, effective, and results can be felt immediately following the therapy itself.